majestyz3/TS-Agility/docs/class1/lab4/module4.rst

 Lab 4 – Configuring and Deploying A Simple HTTP Application via Application Services v3 (AS3)
 -----------------------------------

-In this lab we will setup Postman, an API Development tool that will allow us to structure our API calls and interact with our BIG-IP.
+In this lab we will quickly setup an application using Postman and the AS3 declarative API.
-We will use Postman to query our BIG-IP's status and details of the RPM files needed to use and interact with the AS3 RESTful API.

 ------------------------------------------------